zenphantom/ml-git/docs/first_project.md

 $ ml-git model commit imagenet-model --dataset=imagenet8
 $ ml-git model push imagenet-model
 ```
 There is not much change compared to dataset and labels operations.
+However you can note one particular change in commit command.
+There is an option "_--dataset_" which is used to tell ml-git that the models should be linked to the specified dataset.
+Internally, ml-git will look at the checked out dataset in your workspace for that specified dataset.
+It then will include the git tag and sha into the specificaiton file to be committed into the metadata repository.
+Once done, anyone will then be able to retrieve the exact same version of the dataset that has been used for that specific label set.

 **Persisting model's metrics:**